 I totally disagree with those reviewers: what they considered a weakness, I perceived as a wealth for this fascinating book.

-Because of the origin and the life of Alex Dumas, you will learn a lot about:
+Because of the origin and the life of Alexandre Dumas, you will learn a lot about:

 - life in Saint-Domingue (now Haiti),

 - and life in France in the 18th century, around the time of the French Revolution,

 - how France was avant-garde in its position towards slaves and “Americans”, (understand Africans and African-Americans), and then went backwards

 - the rising of Napoleon,

 And many more things, all so well put in the perspective of the time and evolution of ideas and manners.